Your Instruction Permit Top ↑

 Homeless Youth Fee Exemption

-The Department is authorized to waive the fee for homeless persons under 25 years of age to obtain an original, renewal or duplicate driver license or ID card.
-This is a one-time exemption and you must apply in person at DMV office and complete the declaration form.
+The DMV can waive the fee for homeless persons under 25 years of age to obtain an original, renewal or duplicate driver license or ID card.
+You must apply in person at a DMV office and complete the Declaration of Homeless Status (DMV 128) form.

-Expiration, Renewal and Cancellation Top ↑
+Expiration, Renewal and Cancellation

 The parent/guardian who signed the Financial Responsibility Statement when the minor applied for the permit can request its cancellation at any time by completing the Minor Affidavit (DP-38) form and presenting it in person at a DMV office.
 Nevada law requires the permit itself to be surrendered to the DMV.

-Behind The Wheel Experience Top ↑
+Behind the Wheel Experience

 If driver education is not offered within a 30-mile radius of your residential address and you do not wish to complete an online course, you must complete 100 hours of supervised experience, 10 hours of which must be in darkness.